al1sant0s/tsto2rgb/README.md

 tsto2rgb --input_extension webp path/to/img_dir path/to/destination
 ```

 You can also choose the depth of the image.
-Choose between 4 (default) or 8 bits per channel.
+Choose between 4 (default for in-game sprites) or 8 bits (e.g. a splashscreen) per channel.

 ```
 tsto2rgb --depth 8 path/to/img_dir path/to/destination